nops-io/terraform-aws-nops-integration/README.md

   providers = {
     aws = aws.root
   }
   source             = "nops-io/nops-integration/aws"
-  # This bucket will be created by the module with the name provided here, make sure its globally unique.
-  system_bucket_name = "example"
   # nOps API key that will be used to authenticate with the nOps platform to onboard the account.
   api_key            = "nops_api_key"
 }